athena-framework/website/docs/components/config.md

-Athena includes the [Athena::Config][] component as a means to configure an Athena application, which consists of two main aspects: [ACF::Base][Athena::Config::Base] and [ACF::Parameters][Athena::Config::Parameters]. `ACF::Base` relates to _how_ a specific feature/component functions, e.g. the [CORS Listener](Athena::Routing::Listeners::CORS).  `ACF::Parameters` represent reusable configuration values, e.g. a partner API URL for the current environment.
+Athena includes the [Athena::Config][] component as a means to configure an Athena application, which consists of two main aspects: [ACF::Base][Athena::Config::Base] and [ACF::Parameters][Athena::Config::Parameters]. `ACF::Base` relates to _how_ a specific feature/component functions, e.g. the [CORS Listener][Athena::Routing::Listeners::CORS].  `ACF::Parameters` represent reusable configuration values, e.g. a partner API URL for the current environment.

 ## Basics

 Both configuration and parameters make use of the same high level implementation.
 A type is used to "model" the structure and type of each value, whether it's a scalar value like a `String`, or another object.
 These types are then added into the base types provided by `Athena::Config`.
 This approach provides full compile time type safety both in the structure of the configuration/parameters, but also the type of each value.
 It also allows for plenty of flexibility in _how_ each object is constructed.

 !!!tip
     Structs are the preferred type to use, especially for parameters.

-From an organization standpoint, it is up to the user to determine how they wish to define/organize these configuration/parameter types.
+From an organizational standpoint, it is up to the user to determine how they wish to define/organize these configuration/parameter types.
 However, the suggested way is to use a central file that should require the individual custom types, for example:

 ```crystal
 # config/config_one.cr